 The transformer tank must be connected to a permanent, low-resistance ground.
 If the tank is not solidly grounded and the transformer is connected to the power distribution system, then the tank should be regarded as energized.
 An energized tank is extremely dangerous.
 Contact with an energized tank can shock, burn, or cause death.

-VanTran transformers are equipped with at least two ground pads (Fig. 1) or two ground bosses (Fig. 2) depending on transformers size.
-One in the primary side and the other in the secondary side.
+VanTran transformers are equipped with at least two ground pads (Fig. 1) one is located on the front of the tank, and the other is located on the back.

 4.4.2 High Voltage Connection